Last Operational HC-144 Alpha Undergoes Major Upgrades and Takes First Test Flight at Aviation Logistics Center

 |0

-This work, Last Operational HC-144 Alpha Undergoes Major Upgrades and Takes First Test Flight at Aviation Logistics Center, by Missy Mimlitsch, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Last Operational HC-144 Alpha Undergoes Major Upgrades and Takes First Test Flight at Aviation Logistics Center [Image 5 of 5], by Missy Mimlitsch, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.